Sage-Ridge-Robotics/2015_3D_Design_Scorpions/AutoCAD files/README.md

-# OpenSCAD-designs-for-FTC
+# 3D Design files
-OpenSCAD designs for the FTC robot
+3D design files for the FTC robot